-There is no question that, once the data persistence problem has been solved (and we are confident that it WILL be solved), the next main issue is to ensure a way to read the data far into the future.
-Many are the examples of obsolete hardware or obsolete formats that make it very difficult today to read yesterday's floppy discs, reel-to-reel magnetic tape, and other former storage technologies.
+There is no question that, once the data persistence problem has been solved (and we are confident that it WILL be solved), the next main issue is assuring a way to read the data far into the future.
+Many are the examples of obsolete hardware or obsolete formats that make it very difficult today to read yesterday's floppy discs, reel-to-reel magnetic tape, and other storage technologies of the past.
 Probably the best answer to this issue lies in history.

-If you were an author in western Europe in the early middle ages, and you wished to write a book that would endure, the first thing you'd have to do is choose a medium that would persist - both the paper and the ink.
+If you were an author in western Europe in the early middle ages, and you wished to write a book which would endure, the first thing you'd have to do is choose a medium which would persist - both the paper and the ink.
 As discussed before, data persistence is the sine qua non of data archiving.

-After choosing a medium that would persist, your next challenge would be to choose a language that is unlikely to become a forgotten language far into the future.
-This would be the most likely way to assure that your book will be readable in its original form long after you leave this life.
+After choosing a medium which would persist, your next challenge is to choose a language that is unlikely to become a forgotten language far in the future.
+This would the most likely way to assure that your book will be readable in its original form long after you have left this life.
 Given the situation in western Europe in the early middle ages, your choice of language would probably have been Latin, since it was spoken over most of the Roman Empire, and since there already existed many thousands of documents in that same language.

 Why is it that today, when no country nor ethnic group on the entire planet claims Latin as their spoken or written language, academia continues to teach this language?
-It is simply because there still exists today a very large body of original texts that have persisted and which historians wish to be able to read.
+It is simply because there still exists today a very large body of original texts which have persisted and which historians wish to be able to read.

 Arguing historically, the same is bound to be true of digital data storage formats.
 Yes, there are many obsolete formats around today, but none of them were ever very widely adopted, from a world-wide perspective.
-This is not true, however, of optical discs, which have become the most widely-adopted digital data storage format in the history of the world.
+That is not true, however, of optical discs, which in their hayday were the most widely-adopted digital data storage format in the history of the world.
 There are hundreds of billions of discs, all over the planet; and there are billions of disc drives, also all over the planet.
 If the data on these discs does not persist, format and hardware obsolescence are moot and irrelevant concerns.
-However, if this data does persist, and technology continues to improve as the decades move on, it is essentially guaranteed that historians will preserve a way to read this information, and we have many historical examples that support this argument.
+However, if this data does persist, and technology continues to improve as the decades move on, it is essentially guaranteed that historians will preserve a way to read these, and we have many historical examples that support this argument.

-For example, even though the wax cylinder, the vinyl disc, and the 8-mm video tape have all become obsolete formats, there are libraries and companies around the world that preserve devices capable of playing these antiquated storage media, and of converting them to more modern formats.
-Because the data (music, videos) on these media have NOT faded from existence, we have preserved ways to play them back - and these examples were not nearly as widely adopted as the optical disc has been.
+Even though the wax cylinder, the vinyl disc, and the 8-mm video tape have all become obsolete formats, there are libraries and companies around the world that preserve devices capable of playing these antiquated storage media, and of converting them to more modern formats.
+Because the data (music, videos) on these media have NOT faded into non-existence, we have preserved ways to play them back - and this is highly likely to continue into the future.